Burnes back in All-Star form, Brewers beat Reds 8-0 to sweep - Wausau Pilot & Review

 Brewers: There was no update on RHP Brad Boxberger, who had to leave Saturday night’s game with shoulder stiffness after pitching to one batter in the eighth.

 Reds: All-Star right fielder Nick Castellanos missed a second game since getting hit by a pitch on the right wrist.
-Manager David Bell said he’s not expected to be out much longer. … The extent of the hamstring injury to right-hander Michael Lorenzen is still to be determined.
-He pitched a scoreless inning on Saturday night in his first action of the year after nursing a sore shoulder, but pulled up lame while scoring the tying run in the 10th inning. … Gray was activated from the injured list before the game and INF Alejo Lopez was sent to Triple-A Louisville to make roster room.
+Manager David Bell said he’s not expected to be out much longer. … Right-hander Michael Lorenzen will go on the injured list Monday with a right hamstring strain.
+He pitched a scoreless inning on Saturday night in his first action of the year after nursing a sore shoulder, but pulled up lame while scoring the tying run in the 10th inning. …

 UP NEXT